-The dynamics of the finance industry are being transformed by emerging trends such as digitalisation, artificial intelligence, sustainable investing, and the delivery of increasingly customised client services.
+The dynamics of the finance industry are being transformed by emerging trends such as digitalization, artificial intelligence, sustainable investing, and the delivery of increasingly customized client services.
 In turn, companies recognise the need for a more diverse employee base to adapt to this altered landscape.
 One such development has been to embrace graduates in the STEM disciplines – Science, Technology, Engineering, and Mathematics – who bring skill sets that correlate with the needs of tomorrow’s finance sector.

 We should start by dispelling the belief that STEM graduates are exclusively recruited into financial technology – or ‘fintech’ – related roles.
 It’s true that these and associated industry segments now employ a sizeable portion of employees with STEM backgrounds.
-But as we observed in a previous article, Succeeding in Finance without a Finance Degreee, one of the attractions of a career in finance is that a role doesn’t always need to link directly to your field of study.
+But as we observed in a previous article, Succeeding in Finance without a Finance Degree, one of the attractions of a career in finance is that a role doesn’t always need to link directly to your field of study.

 As such, science, technology, engineering, and mathematics specialists are in demand across the industry.
 Team leaders in areas spanning internal audit and compliance to customer relations or research acknowledge the value a STEM mindset can bring to their operations.